mdn/browser-compat-data/GOVERNANCE.md

 Peers:

-- Are expected to work on public branches of their forks and submit pull requests to the main branch.
 - Must submit pull requests for all their changes.
 - May label and close issues.
 - May merge other people's pull requests that relate to compat data updates.